Basic build settings

 site, the publish directory should include the

 site/public.
 Visit the common configurations doc to learn about typical settings for popular tools and architectures.

-- Deploy log visibility: For a site linked to a public repo, the privacy level for the deploy logs.
+- Deploy log visibility: privacy level for the deploy logs for a site linked to a public repo.
 The default setting Public logs makes deploy logs available to anyone with a deploy detail URL.
 You can limit deploy log access to site members by selecting Private logs.

-- Active builds: When builds are active, Netlify builds your site according to your continuous deployment settings when you push to your Git provider.
+- Active builds: used to indicate when builds are active.
+Netlify builds your site according to your continuous deployment settings when you push to your Git provider.

-- Stopped builds: When builds are stopped, Netlify will never build your site.
+- Stopped builds: used to indicate when builds are stopped.
+Netlify will never build your site.
 You can build your site locally instead using Netlify CLI and then publish new deploys manually with the CLI or the API.

 # Build image selection

 When a build is triggered on Netlify, our buildbot starts a Docker container running a build image.
 The build image is a snapshot of an operating system that has various software tools and other settings preinstalled and configured.

 All Netlify build images are stored in a public GitHub repository.
 The repository README includes a list of available images and instructions for testing locally.

 Although all new Netlify sites use a default build image, you can select from multiple images with different operating system and software versions.
 You might choose a different build image to meet a software requirement for your build tool, to try out experimental pre-release build features, or to keep up-to-date with the included operating system environment.
 Build image selection also enables Netlify to release breaking changes into the build image while allowing you to accommodate those changes with time to upgrade.